tf/pageflow-react/docs/guides/creating_page_types.md

         page_type.js
 ```

-The main `rainbow.js` JavaScript file, that user's of our plugin will require from
+The main `rainbow.js` JavaScript file, that users of our plugin will
-their `pageflow/application.js` file, looks like this:
+require from their `pageflow/application.js` file, looks like this:

 ```js
 # rainbow/app/assets/javascripts/rainbow.js